Glokc0ma/SD-Maid-Pro/QuickAccess.md

 Analog to the QuickAccess page, tools started by the widget will use the same settings as when you used them from inside the app.

+### Troubleshooting
+The widget is deactivated by default and will be enabled by SD Maid when it enables the pro features.
+Sometimes the widget does not become immediately visible because the launcher does not update its widget list, in these cases, a device reboot (or restarting the launcher) solves the issue.